rvsitebuilder/developer-docs/app-views.md

                     │               └── app.blade.php
 ```

-## Master Layout
+## Master Layouts

-There are 4 master layouts available.
+There are 4 master layouts available on RVsitebuilder.
+All master layouts load necessary JavaScript and CSS according to the template end-user choosing on the admin area.
-- `admin.layouts.master`
-- `admin.layouts.master-blank`
-- `user.layouts.master`
-- `user.layouts.master-blank`

-## App Layout
+- `admin.layouts.master` - admin pages that include top bar, app launcher, and your app's left menu.
+- `admin.layouts.master-blank` - admin blank pages.
+It is useful for creating pop-up or iframe.
+- `user.layouts.master` - user pages that include header, menu, sidebar, footer, and etc.
+- `user.layouts.master-blank` - user blank pages.
+It is useful for creating pop-up or iframe.

 To make your app user interface consistency throughout the site.
-You should extend master layout on your app's layout.
+You should extend master layouts on your `app's layouts` folder.

+## Admin App Layouts

 Here is an example of `views/admin/layouts/app.blade.php`:
 ```php